dahiya-code/dahiya-code/README.md

 - 🔭 I’m currently a sophomore at IIT(BHU)
 - 🌱 I’m currently learning DSA, Web Development and Machine Learning
-- ⚡ I love to play paint and play badminton.
+- ⚡ I love to paint and play badminton.

 ### Connect with me: